runtimeverification/plutus-core-semantics/IOG-contracts/README.md

 The contract's policy is bound to `mkPolicy` variable.
-We have added a new binding, not present in the original contract, to the variable `compiledNFTPolicy`, that has the compiled version of `mkPolicy`.
+We have added a new binding, not present in the original contract, to the variable `compiledNFTPolicy`, which has the compiled version of `mkPolicy`.
 This variable is then pretty-printed to UPLC code by the associated `Main.hs` script.